Author: admin

 The main message to Laodicea is in Revelation Chapter 3.
 You may already be familiar with it.

-In the King James version it reads as follows, and in a Red Letter Bible it’s written in red, as are all the words of Jesus.
+Verses 14 to 21 in the King James version read as follows, and in a Red Letter Bible it’s written in red, as are all the words of Jesus.

 The Bible is a message from God in BOOK form, but it also contains short messages that include specific messages sent to you!